msabramo/kallithea/docs/api/api.rst

 ===

-Starting from RhodeCode version 1.2 a simple API was implemented.
+Starting from Kallithea version 1.2 a simple API was implemented.
 There's a single schema for calling all api methods.
 API is implemented with JSON protocol both ways.
-An url to send API request to RhodeCode is
+An url to send API request to Kallithea is
 <your_server>/_admin/api

 API ACCESS FOR WEB VIEWS
 ++++++++++++++++++++++++

-API access can also be turned on for each web view in RhodeCode that is decorated with `@LoginRequired` decorator.
+API access can also be turned on for each web view in Kallithea that is decorated with `@LoginRequired` decorator.
 To enable API access simple change the standard login decorator to `@LoginRequired(api_access=True)`.